 There is always some activity as it is a popular spot for jet skis and the eastern end is the base for Margate’s Water-Skiing Club.
 There is on-street parking above the beach which is accessed through a pathway through the cliffs.
 Once you are here can enjoy the wide stretch of sand, even at highest tide.

 The best part is the fact that there are no dog restrictions in place here, meaning you can take your dogs for walks along the coast whenever you like.
-Check out other dog friendly walks in Kent, too.
+This page will let you discover the best dog walks in Kent near Palm Bay Beach.

 Seasonal Restrictions: No